-The LAPE Seminar Series is an academic forum sponsored by the UCL – Institute of the Americas to discuss new research on Latin American political economy.
+The Latin American Political Economy – LAPE – Seminar Series is an academic forum sponsored by the UCL – Institute of the Americas to discuss new research on Latin American political economy, economics, and political science.
 We invite scholars and researchers from the UK and abroad to present their on-going projects.

 The LAPE Seminar Series also introduces students and researchers to a wide variety of scholars and research methodologies from the political economy field.
 Everybody is welcome and encourage to attend.

 Our seminar series usually meet at 51 Gordon Square, London